 Stay on the Trail

-Your dog should stay on the trail, too.
-Dogs are not wild animals; letting dogs run through the woods can disturb or endanger wildlife and wreak havoc on tender plants.
-And make sure your dog is welcome; for instance, most national parks prohibit dogs from trails or backcountry areas.
-Check before you go.
+Your dog should stay on the trail, too: Letting dogs run through the woods can disturb or endanger wildlife and wreak havoc on tender plants.
+And make sure your dog is welcome; check before you go.